kgellien/timeplanner-scala/README.md

 - pdflatex

+## Known Problems / Errors

+- call to pdflatex sometimes does not return; explicit call afterwards does work

 ## To Do

 - Make it easy to provide ones own inputfiles *outside* of this project directory (see runTp.sh)
 - Internationalisation
 - use logging instead of println
-- try template engine (e.g. scalate) for latex output
+- try template engine (e.g. scalate) for latex output (DONE: for now not worth the effort)
 - set (configurabe) amount of different classifiers displayed in overview; collapse single entries into miscellaneous?
 - remove absolute paths
 - Documentation!